-Beginners or inexperienced riders should get training from a certified instructor.
+Beginners should get training from a certified instructor.

 Become familiar with this ATV at slow speeds first, even if you are an experienced operator.
 Do not attempt to operate at maximum performance until you are totally familiar with the ATV's handling and performance characteristics.